Yasashari/Smart-Contract-Vulnerabilities---Security-/README.md

     If you want to get the balance then its better to declare a uint varibale balance and set it to balance += msg.value .

+ ## Block Timestamp Manipulation

+    Miners are able to manipulate the block.timestamp under these 2 constraints.
+       1.The next timestamp is after the last block timestamp 2.The timestamp can not be too far into the future

+       Average blocktime is about 13 seconds.
+Here we use 15 seconds rule of block.timestamp.
+Thats mean if your program not affecting varying the 15 seconds then its ok to use block.timestamp.